igor47/blog/posts/2017-04-26-thoughts-on-leaving-airbnb.md

 ## What Didn't Work? ##

-It took me quite a while to write the preceding section.
-I knew that I had been incredibly productive at Airbnb, but writing it down really threw it into relief.
+While I knew that I had been incredibly productive at Airbnb, writing everything that I worked on really created some perspective.
 Looking back over that I worked on, I see that my technical projects -- Chef, SmartStack, Deployboard, the work on Monitoring -- were very successful.
 They made life easier for other engineers, and have survived the test of time to continue providing value.